 ‘Irish writer’ normally means a writer of fiction.
 Ireland loves fiction.
 An Irish writer who engages his mind creatively with reality is a rarity, and most of the few who do so emigrate or die frustrated.
 Uniquely in Europe, Irish magazine shops do not offer a home-produced magazine of ideas.

-There are plenty of ideas about the contemporary West in my new book Third Stroke Did It: The Staggered End of European Civilisation.
+There are plenty of ideas about the contemporary West in my new book Third Stroke Did It: The Staggered End of European Civilisation (New Augmented Edition).

-In the title essay, I argue that, after the rejections of European civilisation by the Russian Revolution and the German Nazi Revolution, the third blow struck against it by the new American liberalism since the 1960s will finish it off.
+In the title essay, I argue that, after the rejections of European civilisation by the Russian Revolution and the German Nazi Revolution, the third blow struck against it by American left-liberalism supported by Western capitalism will finish it off.
 The American sledgehammer striking Europe on the book’s cover illustrates this graphically.
 That essay is followed by others on President Truman’s refusal to repent for Hiroshima; the West’s historical Campaign for World Mastery brought up to date; the Defeat and Co-option of Feminism; the West’s soft version of Totalitarianism; the Special Position of the Jews; the Unloved European Union; and—turning to Ireland—the Irish Bias against Thought; the Humanism of 1916; the Catholic Church’s Self-injury; and the Disintegration of the Nation that Carried Out the Irish Revolution.

 You can get the book by clicking here.